You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 The Wolf, The Duck, and the Mouse by Mac Barnett, illustrated by Jon Klassen

 I do believe that Mac Barnett and Jon Klassen are a match made in heaven.
-And this book, about a wolf who swallows a duck and a mouse is just laugh-out-loud funny.
+And this book, about a wolf who swallows a duck and a mouse has great humor and is just laugh-out-loud funny.

 King Baby by Kate Beaton